sdiehl28/tutorial-website/content/reviews/datacamp/_index.md

 Both the R track and the Python track are excellent.
 As you might expect, the R track has more emphasis on statistics and the Python track has more emphasis on software development.

 I enjoyed taking both tracks.
-I found it helped to see the same topics presented in two different languages.
-That said, I am a professional software developer who is comfortable with many programming languages.
-In general, I would recommend that you chose either Python or R and stick to one, and only one, for at least 6 months.
+I found it helped to see the same Data Science and Machine Learning topics presented in two different ways.
+That said, I would recommend that you chose either Python or R and stick to one and only one, for at least 6 months.
 The differences between the two are significant and until you are well grounded in one, moving on to the other may be confusing.